nurous/java-webapp-skeleton/README.md

 1. Rename the base module (java-webapp-skeleton) to match your project name
 1. Rename the package 'your_package' using IntelliJ's rename refactoring to an appropriate package name
 1. Go to the 'TO DO' tab and fix any of the remaining To Do items.
-1. Create your first commit with the current changes (`'git add . && git commit'`)
+1. Create your first commit with the current changes ('`git add . && git commit`')
 1. Rename `Thingy` to be your first domain model object.